AlexTseng01/augmentify/README.md

 Augmentify is a CLI data augmentation tool used to assist in YOLO model training.
-Features include: flipping images vertically/horizontally, image filters, rotation, scaling/zooming, translations/shifting, padding, empty labels for negative data, and more in future development.